tcarleton/stagg/README.md

 so each polygon only has one row corresponding to the only month present, December.
 Were this a full year of data, each polygon would appear 12 times.
-Note also that passing `time_agg = "day"` would create a data table 30 times longer, with another column to the right of `month` called `day`.
+Note also that passing `time_agg = "day"` would create a data.table 30 times longer, with another column to the right of `month` called `day`.

 #### Restricted Cubic Spline Transfromation